MervinSoh/IBM-Data-Science-Professional-Certification/README.md

 The project created here forms part of the requirements for the completion for IBM Data Science Professional Certification.
 The final project consist of:

-Data Collection
-Web Scraping
-Data Wrangling
-Exploratory Data Analysis
-Data Visualization
-Machine Learning
+Data Collection, Web Scraping, Data Wrangling, Exploratory Data Analysis, Data Visualization and Machine Learning

 The course provided me exposure to different libraries of Python, SQL databases and a glimpse of R and HTML.